How do I go about insuring my horse?

 What happens if I have a claim?

 The first thing to do is to give us a call.
-Visit the claims page for more information.
+More information can be found here.

 What exactly does mortality insurance cover?

 The correct term for this insurance is All Risks Mortality (ARM) Insurance.
 A simplified description is the death of your horse (or the need for humane destruction) as a result of an accident, sickness or disease.
-Read the full mortality insurance terms and conditions here.
+Read the full mortality insurance terms and conditions for New Zealand residents.

 If you have another query, please contact us.